chris1111/WirelessAdapterCloverBigSur/README.md

 # WirelessAdapterCloverBigSur

 ### Welcome to WirelessAdapterCloverBigSur
-### Support macOS Monterey 12 - macOS Big Sur 11 - macOS Catalina 10.15
+### Support macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11 - macOS Catalina 10.15
 - For Hackintosh PC and Laptop only

 ### Work SIP disable on any macOS Big Sur version